sagemath/sagewiki_to_gh-2022-10-10/pics.md

  2) The hypocycloid, by setting 0 < r < R, d = r.

- 3) The limacon (or "limacon of Pascal"; SAGE doesn't like the French
+ 3) The limacon (or "limacon of Pascal"; Sage doesn't like the French
     character in the original), use r < 0, R = abs(r).

  4) The epicycloid, use r < 0 (put rotating circle on outside), d = r